 - 1/2 tsp dried thyme

-- 8 oz spaghetti sub pasta of your choice
+- 8 oz spaghetti or of your choice

 Instructions

-- Heat up a large skillet for a few minutes over a medium flame, then add the olive oil and let it heat up for a minute or two.
+- Place a large skillet for a few minutes over a medium, then add the olive oil and let it heat up for a minute or two.
 Add the onions with a pinch of salt and saute for 5 minutes, until fragrant, over medium heat.
 Stir in the garlic and cook for 3-4 minutes more.

 - Pour in the red wine or broth/water and bring the mixture to a simmer.
-Scrape any brown bits off the bottom of the pan with a spatula and cook until the alcohol smell is gone (about 5 minutes).
+Scrape any brown bits off the bottom of the pan with a spatula and cook until the aroma of alcohol has dissipated, about 5 minutes.

-- Add the crushed bouillon cubes, crushed tomatoes, sugar, worcestershire sauce, bay leaves, thyme and salt and pepper to the pan.
-Stir well to combine and bring the mixture to a gentle bubble (not quite a boil).
-Turn the heat down to a simmer and cook for 20-30 minutes uncovered.
+- Stir in the crushed bouillon cubes, crushed tomatoes, sugar, Worcestershire sauce, bay leaves, thyme and salt and pepper to the pan.
+Stir to combine and bring the mixture to a gentle bubble (not quite a boil).
+Reduce to a simmer and cook, uncovered, for 20-30 minutes.
 If the sauce gets too thick, add a little more water.

-- Add the pasta to the bolognese with the 1/2 cup of pasta water.
-Use tongs to toss the pasta in the sauce.
-If you don’t like the sauce to pasta ratio (there will be a lot of sauce) you can freeze extra!!
+- Add the pasta to the Bolognese with the 1/2 cup of pasta water.
+Use your wooden spoon to stir the ingredients together or tongs if you are adding a lot of sauce.
+(If you don't like the sauce to pasta ratio, you can freeze extra!!)

-- Assemble: divide the spaghetti bolognese between four meal prep containers.
-Top with parmesan cheese (optional).
+- Divide the spaghetti Bolognese among four meal prep containers.
+Top with Parmesan cheese (optional).
+Or serve immediately with salad and crusty bread!

 Leave a Reply